 Dream Au Pair holds group Orientation sessions for all Au Pairs, preparing them for their placement with a kiwi family and providing practical training on caring for children.
-Our Au Pairs are also provided with a New Zealand bank account and a local SIM card as well as receiving training in child first aid, driving theory and the NZ early childhood curriculum (for Au Pairs on the Play and Learn Programme).
+Our Au Pairs are also provided with a New Zealand bank account and a local SIM card as well as receiving training in child first aid, driving theory and the NZ early childhood curriculum (for Au Pairs on the Dream Education Programme).

 During Orientation, Au Pairs stay together at a hotel and conference centre in Auckland.
 It’s an opportunity to make new friends and form a support network.
 After Orientation, host families meet and collect their Au Pair from the Orientation venue ready to start an exciting new chapter in life.